Common Ground Concert Series

 What is the Common Ground Concert Series?

-CDDC and CAPA have partnered to present free nationally-renowned artists to the community at Columbus Commons.
+- Columbus Downtown Development Corporation and CAPA partner to present free nationally-renowned artists to the community at Columbus Commons.
 Free Common Ground Concerts to date include Bruce Hornsby, Blues Traveler and Boyz II Men.
 Be sure to read through all of the frequently asked questions below, and learn how to claim your tickets for unforgettable free music in the heart of Downtown Columbus!

 Do I need a ticket?

-Yes.
+- Yes.
 FREE tickets are required.
 This is a free concert thanks to CDDC and CAPA.
-Tickets are limited in quantity to ensure a safe environment for patrons.
-Tickets are limited to a quantity of two per email address.
-Please only reserve the tickets you will use.
+Tickets are limited in quantity to ensure a safe environment for patrons (max 2 tickets per person).
 We expect tickets to go quickly, so mark your calendars for each concert's ticket release date.
 See dates above.

 Do children need tickets?